aryan-2728372882/VibeTunes/README.md

 - 💾 Persistent player state
 - 🔄 Service worker for offline capabilities
 - 🔗 Share songs with playable links (no login required)
-- ⬇️ Direct song download to device from context menu

-## 🚀 Recent Updates

-- **Direct Download Feature**: Added a download button to the song context menu, enabling users to save songs directly to their devices without storing them on the website.

 ## 🚀 Installation & Setup